blegat/SetProg.jl/README.md

 optimize!(model)
 ```

-To compute the maximal invariant ellipsoid contained in a polytope
+To compute the maximal invariant ellipsoid contained in the polytope `P` defined above:
 ```julia
 using JuMP
 model = Model(factory)